Reflective Tanning Blankets – Are They Safe?

 What Are They Used For?

-Used for tanning outdoors, reflective tanning blankets help to accelerate the tanning process without the need to use other tanning products applied to the skin.
-The reflective rays cover areas that are sometimes hard to reach by the sun, giving an even, natural tan.
+Used for tanning outdoors, reflective tanning blankets help accelerate the tanning process without the need for other tanning products applied to the skin.

 Do Reflective Tanning Blankets Work?

 Reflective tanning blankets do work.
-They attract sun rays down towards the body and then reflect the rays back out to areas of the skin.
-There are both reflective blankets and towels that can be used while next to the pool or out at the beach.
+They attract sunlight down towards the body and then reflect the rays back out to the surrounding areas of the skin.

 Are Reflective Tanning Blankets Safe?

-When UV rays reach your skin, the cells in the epidermis are damaged.
 This prompts the body to increase blood flow to the affected areas, which is why sunburn appears red and feels warm to the touch.

 The first signs of sunburn appear as red and painful skin, and it can sometimes take up to 48 hours for these symptoms to first appear.